DamCooper/VinylStore/README.md

 worked together on:
 rating system is complete now, users can rate vinyl records and display is working fine.

+PS.
+USER SHOULD BE LOGGED IN TO ADD NEW RECORD ===

 REPORT 4
 Myrzabekov Farkhat: Added registration to users.
 Nashkenova Ingkar: Added rating system to store.